scala/scala3/docs/docs/contributing/tools/ide.md

 ...
 ```

-These duplicated projects can be confusing and cause issues IDEs.
+These duplicated projects can be confusing and cause issues in IDEs.

 When using Metals, the `-bootstrapped` projects are not exported.